isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 As described in Item 39, for a normal member function, the choice is between allowing it to be called via a pointer to `Base` nonvirtually (but possibly with virtual behavior if it invokes virtual functions, such as in the NVI or Template Method patterns), virtually, or not at all.
 The NVI pattern is a technique to avoid public virtual functions.

 Destruction can be viewed as just another operation, albeit with special semantics that make nonvirtual calls dangerous or wrong.
-For a base class destructor, therefore, the choice is between allowing it to be called via a pointer to `Base` virtually or not at all; "nonvirtually" is not an option.
+For a base class destructor, therefore, the choice is between allowing it to be called via a pointer to `Base` virtually or not at all; “nonvirtually” is not an option.
 Hence, a base class destructor is virtual if it can be called (i.e., is public), and nonvirtual otherwise.

 Note that the NVI pattern cannot be applied to the destructor because constructors and destructors cannot make deep virtual calls.
 (See Items 39 and 55.)

 Corollary: When writing a base class, always write a destructor explicitly, because the implicitly generated one is public and nonvirtual.
-You can always `=default` the implementation if the default body is fine and you're just writing the function to give it the proper visibility and virtuality.
+You can always `=default` the implementation if the default body is fine and you’re just writing the function to give it the proper visibility and virtuality.

 ##### Exception

-Some component architectures (e.g., COM and CORBA) don't use a standard deletion mechanism, and foster different protocols for object disposal.
+Some component architectures (e.g., COM and CORBA) don’t use a standard deletion mechanism, and foster different protocols for object disposal.
 Follow the local patterns and idioms, and adapt this guideline as appropriate.

 Consider also this rare case: